nuxt-community/composition-api/docs/content/en/helpers/ssrPromise.md

 <alert>

 At the moment, an `ssrPromise` is only suitable for one-offs, unless you provide your own unique key.
-See [the `ssrRef` documentation](/ssrRef) for more information.
+[More information](/getting-started/gotchas#keyed-functions).

 </alert>